linux-application-whitelisting/fapolicyd/README.md

 policy looks like.
 The policy is designed with 4 goals in mind.

 1. No bypass of security by executing programs via ld.so.
-2. All approved executables are packaged.
-Unpackaged programs can't run
+2. All approved executables are trusted (packaged).
+Untrusted programs can't run.
-3. Elf and python files/shared objects must come from system directories.
-This prevents LD_LIBRARY & PYTHON_LIBRARY redirection to an attacker
-controlled dir.
-4. Other languages are not allowed or must be enabled.
+3. Elf binaries, python, and shell scripts  are enabled for trusted applications/libraries.
+Other languages are not allowed or must be enabled.

 You can test by starting the daemon from the command line.
 Before starting the daemon, cp /usr/bin/ls /usr/bin/my-ls just to setup for testing.
 When